jdquerales/MilestoneProject_3/README.md

 these documents contains unique attributes, and relationships between documents are also present.
 In the following diagram my data model is shown.
 Note that relationships between 3 of the documents are exist, while the **subscribers** document is not related to the others.
+The following diagram respresents my data model:

 ![data model](/static/assets/img/datamodel.png)